 I styled this cute poncho yesterday with white pants (yes white!).
 It’s from a darling boutique in my hometown.
 Check out Instagram for Trendsetters

-5. Watch your hemlines.
 I avoid the new “smile” hemline available in tops.
 It seems to exaggerate the hip area.
 The “shark bite” style top works much better for me.
 And any basic tunic works, if it’s the correct length for me and grazes over the widest part of my hip/thigh area.
+I also am loving the new front or side tie tops like this one – it seems to distract the eye away from the hip area!
+Win!

-6. Don’t be afraid of color and pattern!
-I love brightly colored tops over a neutral colored pant or jean.
+Try a brightly colored or patterned top.
 Same strategy of drawing attention upward.
-I got this cute top from Chico’s back in the spring.
+I got this cute top from Chico’s awhile back.
 Love me some Chico’s for cute tops!
+I love it, don’t you?

 “Rules” to ignore: